The Future of Marketing and the Changing Role of the CMO

 “Marketing needs to ensure it can resonate, it knows how to make that connection, and knows who people are and what motivates them.
 Then, marketing can help them with a bridge to what is helpful to them.
 If you just look at data, you’ll miss the empathy of it,” Stephanie added.

-Content Co-Creation and Collaboration with Customers
+Co-Create Content with Customers

 Buscemi also pointed out that content marketing is shifting away from brand-created content and toward customer-created or co-created content.
 She explained that the Salesforce content model is evolving from internally produced content and focus groups to co-creating content together with customers, and having ongoing conversations with those customers to understand their needs and what kind of content can meet those needs.